 This post may contain affiliate links.
 See our disclosure policy for details.

 For those who don’t know, executive dysfunction is a neurological symptom common for millions of people with a range of disorders, conditions, and diseases.
 Those diagnosed with anything from autism, ADHD, traumatic brain injuries, depression, learning disabilities, and even Alzheimer’s can have impaired executive functioning abilities.
+If you aren’t sure if your child struggles with executive functioning, compare them with our executive functioning checklist.

 How to use the Masterlist